nkunapuli/intention/README.md

 ## Features

-* Intention Setting: Every time you open a new Chrome window, Intention prompts you to set your purpose for the browsing session.
+* Intention setting: Every time you open a new Chrome window or click on the Intention icon in the toolbar, Intention prompts you to set your purpose for the browsing session.
-* Real-time Alignment Check: Utilizes GPT-4 to evaluate if your current browsing aligns with your stated intention.
+* Real-time alignment check: Utilizes gpt-4o-mini to evaluate if your current browsing aligns with your stated intention.
-* Gentle Reminders: Displays non-intrusive warnings when your browsing diverges from your intention, allowing you to make conscious decisions about your online activities.
+* Gentle reminders: Displays non-intrusive warnings when your browsing diverges from your intention, allowing you to make conscious decisions about your online activities.
-* Customizable: Set your own API key for personalized use.

 ## How It Works

-* Set Your Intention: When you open a new Chrome window, you'll be prompted to state your intention for the browsing session.
+* Set your intention: When you open a new Chrome window or click on the extension icon in the toolbar, you'll be prompted to state your intention for the browsing session.
-* Browse Normally: Go about your online activities as you normally would.
+* Browse normally: Go about your online activities as you normally would.
-* AI-Powered Checks: In the background, Intention uses GPT-4o to analyze each URL you visit, comparing it against your stated intention.
+* AI-powered checks: In the background, Intention uses gpt-4o-mini to analyze each URL you visit, comparing it against your stated intention.
-* Stay on Track: If a misalignment is detected, a warning banner appears at the top of your browser, reminding you of your original intention.
+* Stay on track: If a misalignment is detected, a warning appears to remind you of your original intention.

 ## Why Intention?